yuppari/svconstruct-framework/SVC_Scaffold_Manifesto_V1.md

 This constraint dictates our operational philosophy: **the local machine is for control, curation, and command — not raw processing.**

-All persistence (chat logs, character cards, memory archives) is managed through a **manual process** of importing and exporting files to physical external hard drives.
+<br>All persistence (chat logs, character cards, memory archives) is managed through a **manual process** of importing and exporting files to physical external hard drives.
 This setup is a conscious choice: enforcing a local-first sovereignty and grounding the operation in limited resources and constant, mindful human labor.

 ---

 ### 3.2 Wrapper or Web App?
 The Conversational Interface

 The SVC’s architecture is inseparable from its interface: **SillyTavern**.
-However, principles from the SVC can be replicable in different apps of your preference.
+<br>However, principles from the SVC can be replicable in different apps of your preference.
 In the end, your interface is not just a chat window; it is your **cockpit.**

 We chose SillyTavern for three principles: